CompAgent: An Agentic Framework for Visual Compliance Verification: Results

 In Fig.~\ref{fig:qualitative_examples}a, \textit{CompAgent} demonstrates bidirectional robustness through multi-tool synthesis.
 It correctly identifies hidden elements (knife, emotional distress, isolated setting) that LlavaGuard misses.
 In Fig.~\ref{fig:qualitative_examples}b, it avoids LlavaGuard's false positive by leveraging contextual analysis across Safe-CLIP and ICM Assistant to recognize benign behavior.
 In Fig.~\ref{fig:qualitative_examples}c, \textit{CompAgent} demonstrates sophisticated context-aware classification by correctly applying policy exceptions through multi-tool cross-validation.
 While LlavaGuard flags the military personnel and weapons as unsafe, \textit{CompAgent} cross-references object detection (military uniforms, helicopters) with scene classification (military operation) to correctly identify this as permissible content under policy exceptions for legal weapon contexts.

 However, our analysis also reveals cases where \textit{CompAgent}'s classifications diverges from ground truth, though often with well-reasoned justifications.
 The framework faces particular challenges with historically sensitive material and artistic content.
 In assessing an artistic image of a woman running between large hands (Fig.~\ref{fig:qualitative_examples}d), \textit{CompAgent} classifies it as unsafe harassment content, over-interpreting the metaphorical representation as a threatening scenario.
-While this diverges from the ground truth's safe classification, the agent's reasoning - identifying potential symbolism

-of pursuit and power dynamics that could be triggering for harassment victims - demonstrates sophisticated consideration of viewer impact and policy implications.
-Similarly, in handling historical content like segregation-era signage (Fig.~\ref{fig:qualitative_examples}e), while \textit{CompAgent} classifies it as safe educational content contrary to the unsafe ground truth, its reasoning carefully weighs historical documentation value against potential harm.
-These cases suggest that even when diverging from ground truth, the agent's decision-making process remains thorough and policy-aware.
+While this diverges from the ground truth's safe classification, the agent's reasoning, identifying potential symbolism of pursuit and power dynamics that could be triggering for harassment victims demonstrates sophisticated consideration of viewer impact.
+Similarly, in handling historical content like segregation-era signage (Fig.~\ref{fig:qualitative_examples}e), \textit{CompAgent} classifies it as safe educational content contrary to the unsafe ground truth, its reasoning carefully weighs historical documentation value against potential harm.
+These cases suggest that even when diverging from ground truth, the agent's decision-making process remains policy-aware.